Julia Elbaba

 Julia Elbaba (born June 13, 1994) is an American former tennis player.

 Elbaba has career-high WTA rankings of 372 in singles and 301 in doubles.

 She made her WTA Tour main-draw debut at the 2019 Dubai Tennis Championships in the doubles draw partnering Alena Fomina.

 Elbaba has one ITF singles title, won in 2012 in New Orleans.

+Elbaba is currently a journalist at NBC with a focus on tennis.
+She also covers the NBA, MLB, NFL, soccer and the Olympics.
+She started her media career at Newsday, covering New York professional sports and Long Island high school sports.